-In 2008, Joyner helped the Long Beach State claim its third consecutive Big West Conference regular season title and make its first-ever appearance in the NCAA Tournament.
+Joyner was also a volunteer assistant at Long Beach State in 2005, 2006 and 2008.
+In 2008, the Beach claimed its third consecutive Big West regular season title and made its first-ever appearance in the NCAA Tournament.

-Joyner previously spent five years as an assistant coach at his alma mater, Cal State Dominguez Hills.
+Joyner had previously spent five years as an assistant coach at his alma mater, Cal State Dominguez Hills.
 His first year with the men's program resulted in an NCAA Division II National Championship, before he coached the women's squad from 2001-04.

 Joyner played for CSUDH in 1999, after transferring from Harbor Junior College where he was a two-time All-South Coast selection.
 Joyner prepped at South Torrance High School, where he was a two-time all-league pick and an All-CIF honoree as a senior.
-He earned his degree in economics in 2001.
+He earned his bachelor's degree in economics in 2001.

 Joyner resides in Long Beach with his wife, Tiffany, daughter, Kennedy, and son, Declan.